 Google Maps and GBP are both set up to allow the public to make edits to listings.
 It’s important to note that just because someone makes an edit it doesn’t necessarily mean it will go live, but if Google trusts the source (for example, a Google Maps user with a high trust level edits a Google maps listing), it’s more likely to get approved and pushed live.

-How do you know if a public user made an edit?
+How do you know if a public user made an edit to your Google Business Profile?

 There are 2 places where you can see if a public user suggested an edit to your listing: